How Frank Darling Sources Conflict Free Diamonds

 Frank Darling has a zero-tolerance policy for conflict diamonds.
-We enforce this in three ways: adhering to the Kimberley Process, buying directly from the source, and avoiding countries with poor track records for human rights and conflict.
+We enforce this by sourcing conflict free diamonds in three ways: adhering to the Kimberley Process, buying directly from the source, and avoiding countries with poor track records for human rights and conflict.

 Provide conflict-free certification for diamond shipments

 Trade only with members who satisfy the agreement

 The KP is enforced by the US Customs Service at the port of entry.
 Currently, KP members account for approximately 99.8% of the global production of rough diamonds.

 While the Kimberley Process has removed the vast majority of conflict diamonds from the market, it is not without fault.
 Problems include:

 Narrow Focus: The Kimberley process is overdue for reform.
 The narrow focus on the activities of anti-government rebel groups overlooks basic human rights protections and human rights abuses connected with diamond production in countries such as Zimbabwe.